 Ask anyone about the exceptional quality of our construction documents—owners, contractors, even our competitors.
 Certain aspects of our system have been imitated by other firms, but no other practitioner has an approach that competes with its intrinsic logic and depth.

 We address all issues systematically, on paper (actually, computer) before the start of construction.
 Our construction documents (drawings and specifications) constitute detailed instructions to the contractor executing the restoration work that we design.

-Our construction documents employ a disciplined system.
-Every location where restoration work is to be performed is clearly labeled on a background drawing of the building façade or roof.
-The label indicates the type and extent of that work, and is keyed to a detailed drawing of that “restoration assembly,” calling out the products and materials to be used, and their intended configuration.
+Our construction documents employ a disciplined system of Restoration Assembly Detail (RAD) tags.
+Every location where restoration work is to be performed is clearly labeled with a RAD tag on a background drawing of the building facade or roof.
+These labels indicate the type and extent of that work, and are keyed to a detailed drawing of that restoration assembly, calling out the products and materials to be used, and their intended configuration.
 Our specifications further define acceptable products and manufacturers, and are tightly coordinated with our details.